DoubleCloudInc/vim-rest-api/README.md

 The REST APIs is very easy to get started with.
 We have included a Web GUI, with which you can easily try out the APIs.
 If you have used the vSphere APIs, the learning curves is zero.
 If you have never used vSphere APIs, the initial learning curve is also very low.
 When you need more advanced features like changing VM configuration, the learning curve becomes higher but definitely not to the level of the vSphere API itself.

 ## What can I do with the REST APIs?
 You can do almost everything as you can with the VMware vSphere Web Client.
+This REST APIs provides complete capabilities of vSphere APIs.

+## Where to start if I want to build a Web application using this REST APIs?
+There are many Web application frameworks like VueJS, Angular, React, etc. They can all use the REST APIs well.
+It's a matter of your own preference and company policy.
+We have a few simple yet live samples illustrating how to achieve it with Angular and VueJS.

 ## Can we use the API with existing installations?
 Yes.
 Whatever installation of vCenter or vSphere is fine.